Skip to content

 In AI training clusters, every microsecond the network adds to an all-reduce operation is a microsecond that thousands of GPUs sit idle.
 This guide explains how 800G fabric architecture serves AI training workloads, how to match interconnect types to each tier of the fabric, and what network tuning actually moves the needle on GPU utilization.

 In AI training clusters, every microsecond the network adds to an all-reduce operation is a microsecond that thousands of GPUs sit idle.
-The network fabric is not just connecting machines — it is the synchronization layer that determines whether your GPUs run at 95% utilization or 70%.
+The network fabric is not just connecting machines — it is the synchronization layer that determines whether your GPUs spend more time computing or waiting on gradient sync.
 At cluster scale, that difference translates directly into training time, cost per token, and competitive advantage.

-Network congestion is the primary cause of GPU underutilization on large training jobs
+Network congestion is a primary cause of GPU stall time on large training jobs

 Every training step requires gradient exchange across all GPUs — the slowest path sets the pace